phasorpy/phasorpy/README.md

 # PhasorPy

-PhasorPy is an open-source Python library for the analysis of fluorescence lifetime and hyperspectral images using the phasor approach.
+PhasorPy is an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the phasor approach.

 - [Homepage](https://www.phasorpy.org)